 - Know the Rules - Understand and comply with the restrictive covenants, by-laws, and other rules and regulations.

 - Know that you must pay your assessments on time.

-- Do not ignore communications from your homeowner association, especially notices that may regard outstanding assessments, rule violations, or fines.
+- Do not ignore communications from your homeowner association, especially notices that may regard outstanding assessments, issues of compliance or fines.
 The board has the responsibility to govern fairly and consistently in the interest of all members, which includes placing liens or foreclosing for nonpayment of assessments and fines.
 Don’t let a minor fine escalate to the point that the association board must turn the matter over to an attorney.
 A fifty dollar fine can easily lead to five hundred dollars to five thousand dollars.

 - You must maintain your property according to the governing documents and rules.

 - Know that an Architectural Review Application and approval is generally required before making improvements.
 This typically includes sheds, fences, above ground pools, playground equipment and much more.
 This may also include paint colors, door styles, landscaping, and mailboxes.